 Veteran Car Insurance Discounts

-While USAA is the best car insurance company for veterans and active duty military personnel, other car insurance companies do offer discounts.
+While USAA is the best car insurance company for veterans and active duty military personnel, other car insurance companies do offer military discounts.
 Like USAA, Geico was formed specifically to serve government and military personnel.
-Geico has one of the best military discounts available, with up to a 15% discount for military members.
+In fact, Geico is short for Government Employees Insurance Company.
+Geico has one of the best military discounts available, with up to a 15% auto insurance discount for military members.

 State Farm offers a discount for active duty military, but doesn’t list a veteran discount.
 Other car insurance companies that offer military or veteran discounts include Progressive, Nationwide, Liberty Mutual, and Farmers.
 Several companies offer affinity group discounts, and some military and veterans groups qualify for those.
 Make sure you ask about those discounts with any car insurance company you get quotes from.

 How Veterans and Military Service Members Can Save on Car Insurance

 If you’re on active duty, there are some other ways to save on car insurance beyond getting a military discount.
 Parking your car on an armed forces base may lead to a lower car insurance rate because there’s lower risk that your car will be broken into or damaged on a base (as long as you don’t park it near an artillery range).

 Many car insurance companies will also lower your rates if your car is stored for a long time, such as during a deployment.
 Before any deployment, speak with your car insurance company about lowering your rates while you are deployed.
 You may need to store your car in a particular way when you’re gone, but garaging or otherwise storing it correctly will mean saving on car insurance.
 In some cases, a deployment discount can be up to 90%.
 Some companies, like USAA and Geico, also offer lower rates for emergency deployments or if you are deployed to certain areas.
 Because these companies have lots of experience working with military-specific issues, they are equipped to rapidly respond to the realities of military life.